overflowy/seleniumlib/README.md

   - Or `pip install selenium webdriver-manager pyyaml`
 - Download Chromium (for Windows, portable builds can be found [here](https://chromium.woolyss.com/))
 - Edit `config.yaml` and set the path to the Chromium executable (`Browser.chromium_executable_path`)
-- Define execution steps in `playbook.py` (to keep things clean)
+- Define execution steps in `main.py`
-- Import steps from `playbook.py` into `main.py` and call them in the desired order
 - Run `python main.py`